rhsdv-idp-repos/rhsdv-templates/ansible/README.md

 1) Make a copies of files `ansible/inventory/main.yml.example` and  `ansible/inventory/platform.yml.example`.
 2) Rename the files to `ansible/inventory/main.yml` and  `ansible/inventory/platform.yml`.
 3) Review both files and change values, depending on your environment and requirements.
+4) Get the login command from the OpenShift Console.
+Make sure you are looged in as an admin user.

 ## Patching